-When scheduling a client to come to the UCC to complete an assessment that does not need to be administered by a clinician, such as the MMPI or MCMI, interns need to plan for a quiet, private location for the client to work.
-Interns could have a client use their office for testing while they are in a meeting elsewhere, an empty office (if available), or another clinician's office if he or she approves.
+When scheduling a client to come to the UCC to complete an assessment that does not need to be administered by a clinician, such as the MMPI or MCCI, interns need to plan for a quiet, private location for the client to work.
+Interns could have a client use their office for testing while they are in a meeting elsewhere, an empty office (if available), or another clinician's office if they approve.
 If any clinician's office is used for testing, it is imperative that all confidential information is locked up.
 If no other room is available, the Group Room may be used if no meetings are taking place there.
 The LAC/DS's proctored testing room may also be an option if needed.
-When a location is decided upon be sure to block the time in whichever office or room will be used in Titanium using the Information code so others will know not to interrupt the testing session.
+When a location is decided upon, be sure to block the time in whichever office or room will be used in Titanium using the Information code so others will know not to interrupt the testing session.
+The intern needs to be available at the start of the assessment session to go over instructions with the client and to answer any questions they may have.
+The client can be instructed to give the completed assessment to administrative staff at the front desk as they leave the UCC.